Poojav21/Background-Segmentation/README.md

-Using the idea of motion segmentation, from the papers below.
-To segment out the foreground, and background objects
+Using the idea of motion segmentation, from the papers below,To segment out the foreground, and background objects

 Generated two videos -